cloudbase/garm/README.md

 ## Write your own provider

-The providers are interfaces between ```GARM``` and a particular IaaS in which we spin up GitHub Runners.
-These providers can be either **native** or **external**.
-The **native** providers are written in ```Go```, and must implement [the interface defined here](https://github.com/cloudbase/garm/blob/main/runner/common/provider.go#L22-L39). **External** providers can be written in any language, as they are in the form of an external executable that ```GARM``` calls into.
+The providers are interfaces between ```GARM``` and a particular IaaS in which we spin up GitHub Runners. **External** providers can be written in any language, as they are in the form of an external executable that ```GARM``` calls into.

-There is currently one **native** provider for [LXD](https://linuxcontainers.org/lxd/) and several **external** providers linked above.

-If you want to write your own provider, you can choose to write a native one, or implement an **external** one.
-I encourage you to opt for an **external** provider, as those are the easiest to write and you don't need to merge it in GARM itself to be able to use.
-Faster to write, faster to iterate.
-The LXD provider may at some point be split from GARM into it's own external project, at which point we will remove the native provider interface and only support external providers.

 Please see the [Writing an external provider](/doc/external_provider.md) document for details.
 Also, feel free to inspect the two available sample external providers in this repository.